Elmhurst Community Unit School District 205

-It serves sections of Elmhurst, Addison, and Bensenville.
+It serves most of Elmhurst, as well as small parts of Addison, Oakbrook, and Bensenville.

 History

+The first school serving the Elmhurst area was the Churchville Schoolhouse in modern Bensenville.
+The schoolhouse was built by local farmers and craftsman circa 1850, and was used until 1930.
+The school was attended by students from Bensenville, Addison, and Elmhurst.

 In 1995 a school bond of $15 million was proposed.
 In 1993 the district had 6,173 students, and Emerson School had rented church facilities for excess students.